Time Interfaces in Bianisotropic Media: Bianisotropic Media

 \begin{enumerate}

-\item {Chiral coupling: In this case, the polarization plane of linearly polarized incident waves continuously rotates around the propagation direction as the wave propagates within the medium (the optical activity effect).
-The wave transmitted into the isotropic magnetodielectric is also linearly polarized, but the polarization direction rotation stops.
-This effect is due to the fact that the right and left circularly polarized (RCP and LCP) components of the incident wave have different propagation factors in the chiral media but the same propagation factor in the non-chiral magnetodielectric behind the interface. }
+\item {Chiral coupling: If the medium is chiral, the polarization plane of linearly polarized incident waves continuously rotates around the propagation direction as the wave propagates within the medium (the optical activity effect).
+The wave transmitted into the isotropic magnetodielectric is also linearly polarized, but the polarization plane rotation stops.
+This effect is due to the fact that the right and left circularly polarized (RCP and LCP) components of both the incident and reflected waves have different propagation factors in the chiral media but the same propagation factor in the non-chiral magnetodielectric behind the interface.}

-\item {Tellegen coupling: If the Tellegen parameter $\chi_{\/F}$ is real-valued (recall that we consider lossless media), linearly polarized incident waves remain linearly polarized in reflection and transmission, but their polarization direction abruptly rotates in the plane normal to the propagation direction.
+\item {Tellegen coupling: If the Tellegen parameter $\chi_{\/F}$ is real-valued (recall that we consider lossless media), linearly polarized incident waves remain linearly polarized in reflection and transmission, but their polarization directions abruptly rotate in the plane normal to the propagation direction.
 This effect takes place because the RCP and LCP components of the incident linearly polarized wave experience different phase shifts at the interface.
 Note that rotation of polarization in reflection is possible due to the nonreciprocal nature of the Tellegen effect.}

-\item {Moving coupling: Here, the reflection and transmission coefficients do not dependent on the artificial velocity parameter, and there is no polarization transformation in reflection and transmission.
-However, waves traveling in artificially moving media have different phase velocities (and different decay factors if the medium is lossy).
-This is due to the fact that the propagation constant in such media depends on the artificial velocity parameter that controls nonreciprocity of asymmetric coupling effects.}
+\item {Artificial velocity coupling: Here, the reflection and transmission coefficients are not dependent on the artificial velocity parameter, and there is no polarization transformation in reflection and transmission.
+However, waves traveling in artificially moving media in different directions have different phase velocities (and different decay factors if the medium is lossy).
+This is due to the fact that the propagation constant in such media depends on the artificial velocity parameter that controls the nonreciprocity of asymmetric coupling effects.}